followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/DOMComponent/3 Methods/dispose().md

 Disposes of all the resources allocated to the **{WidgetName}** instance.

 ---
-The following code disposes of an **{WidgetName}** instance that corresponds to the element ID (or reference variable in Angular) and removes the element from the DOM:
+After calling this method, remove the DOM element associated with the widget:

 ---
 ##### jQuery